seqan/sharg-parser/doc/about/api/index.md

 # Dependencies

-We will try to keep the Sharg Parser independent of any external libraries.
+We will keep Sharg independent of any external libraries, unless absolutely necessary.